Four airlines submit complaint against France over strikes

 En-route air traffic flow management delays in June increased by 150 percent compared with one year ago, mainly due to ATC capacity/staffing, weather and industrial action, according to data from network manager Eurocontrol.

-Ryanair CEO Michael O’Leary said: “We call on Europe’s Governments and the EU Commission to take urgent and decisive action to ensure that ATC providers are fully staffed and that overflights are not affected when national strikes take place.”
+“We call on Europe’s Governments and the EU Commission to take urgent and decisive action to ensure that ATC providers are fully staffed and that overflights are not affected when national strikes take place,” Ryanair CEO Michael O’Leary said.

+A spokesman for the Commission said it would carefully analyze the complaint.

-Reporting by Padraic Halpin in Dublin and Victoria Bryan in Berlin; Editing by Kirsten Donovan
+Reporting by Padraic Halpin in Dublin, Victoria Bryan in Berlin and Peter Maushagen in Brussels; Editing by Kirsten Donovan